pangeo-data/terraform-deploy/aws-examples/minimal-deployment-tutorial/README.md

 given infrastructure platform.
 Here, we have the AWS provider to enable us to create AWS infrastructure.

-#### Resources

-Resources describe one or more infrastructure objects.
-Our only resource here is the EC2 instance, seen in `ec2-intro-tutorial/ec2-main.tf`.

-#### Data Sources

-Data sources fetch and compute data for use in Terraform's configuration.
-We have a data source here to find an Amazon Machine Image ID that we use for our EC2 instance.

 #### Input Variables

 Input variables act as parameters, giving a way for users to customize a